Laci1953/RC2014-CPM/PutSys/readme.txt

 Your CP/M is ready and can be booted:
 *cpm<CR>

-How these .hex files were builded:
+How these .hex files were built:

 >z80as putsys
 >objtohex putsys.obj putsys.hex